 Understanding Substantial Gainful Activity (SGA) is essential when discussing Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 SGA can significantly affect a person’s eligibility for disability benefits.

 Substantial Gainful Activity is work performed or intended for profit, SGA describes a level of work activity and earnings.
-The Social Security Administration (SSA) uses substantial gainful activity as the minimum monthly wage requirement to determine who is eligible for disability benefits.
+The Social Security Administration (SSA) uses substantial gainful activity as the minimum monthly wage requirement to determine who is eligible for Social Security Disability benefits.
 The SSA sets a higher threshold for people who are statutorily blind and annually increases the dollar amount to account for inflation (or rising prices).

 Understanding Substantial Gainful Activity